varjocom/VarjoUnityXRPlugin/README.md

 The input subsystem provides tracking for the HMD and hand controllers, button inputs from the HMD and contollers and eye tracking.

+### Session

+The session subsystem provides information about mixed reality feature availability.

+### Camera

+The camera subsystem allows controlling video see-through cameras and accessing the camera streams.

+### Occlusion

+The occlusion subsystem allows controlling the environment depth occlusion.

 ## Getting started

 - Create or open a Unity project.
 See [Unity XR SDK Compatibility page](https://developer.varjo.com/docs/unity-xr-sdk/compatibility) for compatible Unity editor and render pipeline versions.